AtomSurf : Surface Representation for Learning on Protein Structures: Introduction

 In this context, the seminal work of \atom \citep{atom3d} aims for a fair comparison across both different representations and learning approaches, within a well-defined protocol.
 Specifically the benchmark includes a set of nine benchmark tasks for three-dimensional molecular structures and establishes a consistent set of input features and parameter count to be used across all tested methods.
 The authors also compare different representations by evaluating neural networks based on 3D grids, graphs, and equivariant networks on the proposed tasks.

 Beyond using a single representation for proteins, the simultaneous representation of a protein as several mathematical objects holds promise.
 Indeed, different representations encode different biological priors of the data and present different computational advantages.
 A well-studied combination is the use of sequence information along with a graph representation of the structure.
 For instance, in \citet{hermosilla2020intrinsic, cdc} the authors enrich the graph with additional edge types that encode the sequence.
 Another way to include sequence information in a graph, is to use sequence embeddings, especially ones derived from protein language models and hence benefiting from the large amounts of available sequence data \citep{graph+esm, gearnet_esm}.
+Finally, some approaches include information derived from protein structures in the training of protein language models \citep{bepler2019learning,heinzinger2023bilingual,su2023saprot}.